 Dr. Bindi also directs the Foreign Policy Initiative promoting women leadership in foreign policy and a feminist foreign policy which follows a previous initiative Federiga created in Brussels, Women Leaders in International Relations.

-He has been a research fellow at Harvard University, the École des Hautes études en Sciences Sociales (EHESS) in Paris, and Chicago's Newberry Library.
-In 2019-20 he was named a Guggenheim fellow.
+Professor Nelson has been a research fellow at Harvard U., the Ecole des Hautes etudes en Sciences Sociales (EHESS) in Paris, and Chicago’s Newberry Library.
+He received his B.A. and Ph.D. in History from the U. of North Carolina, Chapel Hill.

 Matthew Rojansky serves as President and Chief Executive Officer of The U.S. Russia Foundation.